Premian-Labs/archetype-info-center/04-What is Transaction Bundling?.md

 This enables new tools and features that would normally be too complicated to execute, all while reducing overall transaction costs for users.

-Price Protection is an example of a feature directly enabled by transaction bundling.
+Directional Price Protection is an example of a feature directly enabled by transaction bundling.
 With this feature enabled, Archetype bundles swaps with a put option purchase transaction.

 More features utilizing transaction bundling are in development.
 Only your imagination is the limit.